mui/material-ui/docs/pages/blog/2023-toolpad-usage-in-mui.md

 1. Our internal tooling is easy to use and less error prone now; earlier, some apps were a set of instructions written on a Google doc/Notion.
 2. A user had to log into multiple services to update/manage their day-to-day chores.
 Now, one interface does it all.
-3. We leveraged Pipedream, Metabase, Google Sheets and other tools to manage day-to-day work.
-It meant we had distributed code at multiple places, and only a few had access.
+3. We utilized Pipedream, Metabase, Google Sheets, and other tools to streamline our day-to-day operations.
+It meant we had distributed code at multiple places accessible to only a few.
 Now, we have everything on GitHub, and collaboration is easier.

-Let's deep dive into four scenarios that we have solved through Toolpad:
+Let's delve into four scenarios that Toolpad has successfully addressed:

 ## 1. Support key validator